samuelim01/tp/docs/UserGuide.md

 In this section, we give a comprehensive breakdown of the WedLog interface, offering insights into its intuitive design and functionality.
 Explore the components below to gain a comprehensive understanding of how WedLog simplifies wedding planning.

-<pic src="images/understanding-interface/ui-overview.png" alt="Screenshot of the user interface overview"> <br>
+<pic src="images/understanding-interface/ui-overview.png" alt="Screenshot of the user interface overview"></pic>

 --------------------------------------------------------------------------------------------------------------------